paij0se/scrapRust/README.md

 <h1>if you want to run it</h1>

-you need to have installed curl
+you need to have installed curl and rust

-by default scrap youtube, but you can change it, also change the number of threads

 and run: